gunalabs/discord-debian-bullseye/SECURITY.md

 ## Suggestions to improve testing
 Its obvious that the methods followed here are not efficient and the whole work of any single commit/PR has to be redundantly done in backwards for checksum verification.
-Though its not a big deal given the update release cycles Discord, any suggestions to improve these testing processes are highly welcomed!
+Though its not a big deal given the update release cycles of Discord, any suggestions to improve these testing processes are highly welcomed!